Lionel Messi Statue in Buenos Aires Has Its Legs Cut off

 Lionel Messi Statue in Buenos Aires Has Its Legs Cut offDecember 4, 2017

-A statue of Argentina captain Lionel Messi in Buenos Aires has suffered vandalism for the second time this year after it had both of its legs removed.
+A statue of Argentina captain Lionel Messi in Buenos Aires has sustained vandalism for the second time this year after it had both of its legs removed.

-Spanish news agency EFE reported the tribute in Paseo de las Glorias, an area in the Argentinian capital, had been defaced, and Goal's Mootaz Chehade posted an image of the now legless statue (h/t Marca):
+Spanish news agency EFE reported the tribute in Paseo de las Glorias, an area in the Argentine capital, had been defaced, and Goal's Mootaz Chehade posted an image of the now legless statue (h/t Marca):

 Mootaz Chehade @MHChehade